rahulbamniya20/Avengers-Game/README.md

 # avengers_game
-This code needs pygame library installed on your pc. open game_code.py , with all files in same folder to run the game
+This code needs pygame library installed on your PC. open game_code.py, with all files in the same folder to run the game.